Skip to main content

 Below is NZIF 2.0 implementation guidance for infrastructure.
 For approaches to achieving the asset level targets and more detailed guidance, please click on the NZIF 2.0 guide below.

-• Asset alignment target: A 5-year target for increasing the % of AUM (or financed emissions) in material sectors that are ‘aligning’ or ‘aligned’ to a net zero pathway, or achieving net zero’.
+• Asset alignment target: Set a 5-year target for increasing the percentage of AUM or financed emissions in material sectors that are ‘aligning’ or ‘aligned’ to a net zero pathway, or ‘achieving net zero’.

-• Engagement threshold target: A minimum proportion of financed emissions are assessed as 'achieving' or 'aligned' to a net zero pathway, or are subject to engagement.
+• Engagement threshold target: Set a short term (<5 years) engagement threshold target which ensures that at least 70% of financed emissions in material sectors are either assessed as ‘aligned’ to a net zero pathway or ‘achieving net zero’, or subject to engagement and stewardship actions.

-• Infrastructure as an asset class should be broadly defined to incorporate equity and debt exposure held through direct or co-investments, listed and unlisted infrastructure funds, project finance or passive investments.
+Infrastructure alignment targets are recommended to incorporate equity and debt exposure held through direct or co-investments, listed and unlisted infrastructure funds, project finance or passive investments.
 It typically includes greenfield and brownfield investments in economic and social infrastructure.

-• Potential crossover with other asset classes is high, which is why investors will need to assess which guidance methodology is most appropriate to their individual circumstances.
+Potential crossover with other asset classes is high; investors will need to assess which asset class methodology is most appropriate.

 Criteria underpinning alignment assessment